How to Find a Clinical Supervisor in Georgia: Eric Groh LPC CPCS ACS

 How much can I expect to pay for LPC supervision?
 How much does a private clinical supervisor cost for LPC in Georgia.

 I have described my perspective on ethics and supervision and my approach to training and developing licensees.
 It is similar to how I work with clients: you have the capacity to develop professionally and solve problems with my assistance.
 Obtaining an independent private supervisor lays the groundwork for the trust that is necessary when learning to become a good therapist.
-If you wish, you can view my available openings and schedule a free interview for Georgia LPC clinical supervision or contact me by phone.
+If you wish, you can view my available openings and call to schedule a consultation for Georgia LPC clinical supervision.